8bits4ever/MiMimiKB/README.md

 // Useful MisterFPGA shortcuts:
 // - Ctrl-LSHIFT-LALT-RALT= master reset (same as reset key)
 // - Ctrl - Amiga- Amiga = CTRL LALT RALT = core reset
-// Keyboard interface board with LED driver available - if interested drop me a line

 MiSTress board features an embedded Atmega32U4 microcontroller and a dedicated ISP header for programming.
 It can also be programmed using a MALE to MALE USB cable and the Arduino IDE, just like a ProMicro/Leonardo board.
 More details in the MiSTress documentation.